Writing the first post on a blog can be an extremely intimidating prospect.

 The four main types of search intent:

-It’s not always clear exactly what search intent is, so the best way to to Google your target keyword and check what sort of posts are ranking in the top 10 results.
-You should follow a similar format.
+It’s not always clear exactly what search intent is, so the best way to Google your target keyword and check what sort of posts are ranking in the top 10 results.
+You should follow a similar format to the majority of those posts.

 #4.
 Structure your blog post so Google understands it